wnowak10/Gravity/_posts/data_science/trees_posts/2016-12-18-proalgorithms.markdown

 	<img src="/images/decision_trees/ssr.png" alt="AVG" style="width: 350; height: 250"/>
 </a>

+This doesn't seem too computationally cheap to me.
+That's a lot of steps to find the sum of squares for variable "education" and split point 15.
+As I understand it, this is how we do things.
+Part of the success of XGBoost was that they altered this approach.
+The authors of the XGBoost package refer to this as their "Approximate Algorithm" on [page 3](https://arxiv.org/pdf/1603.02754.pdf).

 There are a lot of different methods for splitting that I read about.
 [Vidhya analytics](https://www.analyticsvidhya.com/blog/2016/04/complete-tutorial-tree-based-modeling-scratch-in-python/) briefly discusses them here.
 In particular:

 - Gini index